L4E PD: Helpful apps & tools

 Helpful apps & tools

-The app store may not work if you've logged in with your SFUSD Apple ID, but SFUSD has its own version of the App Store called Self Service.
+SFUSD has its own version of the App Store called Manager.
 It comes pre-installed on your L4E laptop, and it houses some of the most commonly requested apps, including Microsoft Word, PowerPoint, and Excel.

-You can find the Self Service app in the dock and in the Applications folder.
+You can find the Manager app in many places on your L4E MacBook: the dock, in Launchpad, and in the Applications folder.

 MacOS Notes appNotes